kolovious/meli-socialite/readme.md

     }

     /**
-     * Obtain the user information from GitHub.
+     * Obtain the user information from Meli.
      *
      * @return Response
      */